The natural vegetation of England

 (18) Watson, H.C.
 (1847) Cybele Britannica: or British Plants and their geographical relations.
 Vol. 1.
 London: Longman & Co

 (19) Watson, H.C.
 (1873) Topographical botany: being local and personal records towards shewing the distribution of British plants traced through the 112 counties and vice-counties of England, Wales, and Scotland.
-London, B. Quaritch
+Volume 1.
+London, Thames Ditton

 (20) Warming, E. with the assistance of Vahl, M. translated by Groom, P. & Balfour, I.B.
 (1909) Oecology of plants; an introduction to the study of plant-communities.
 Oxford: Clarendon Press